-Every requested or given piece of data in OSFI is formatted in one of the following data types, as defined in [E2E-ICD]:
+Every requested or given piece of data in OSFI is formatted in one of the following types, defined in [E2E-ICD]:

-□ STRING.
+- STRING.
 A string of alphanumeric characters.
-While the ICD limits strings to 255 characters, OSFI places no a priori restriction on their size.

-□ INTEGER.
-Integer number (no decimal part) between -2^{31} and 2^{31} -1.
-This matches the ranges of the C and Java data types int32_t and int, respectively.

-□ FLOAT.
-Floating-point number with a range defined by the Java type double (IEEE-754 binary64 format).

-□ BOOLEAN.
-TRUE or FALSE.

-□ FILE.
-The absolute or relative path and name of a file into the file system.

-□ FOLDER.
-The absolute or relative path and name of a folder into the file system.
+While the ICD limits strings to 255 characters, OSFI places no a priori restriction on their size. - □ INTEGER.
+Integral number (no decimal part) between -231 and 231-1.
+This matches the ranges of the C and Java data types int32_t and int, respectively. - □ FLOAT.
+Floating-point number with a range defined by the Java type double (IEEE-754 binary64 format). - BOOLEAN.
+The values TRUE or FALSE, exclusively. - □ FILE.
+The absolute or relative path and name of a file into the file system. - G FOLDER.
+The absolute or relative path and name of a folder into the file system. - □ TIME.

-□ TIME.
 An instant in time, with at least microsecond precision.